MiczFlor/RPi-Jukebox-RFID/docs/INSTALL-jessie.md

 ## Install mpg123

-While we are using *VLC* for all the media to be played on the jukebox, we are using the command line player *mpg123* for the boot sound.
+While we are using *MPD* for all the media to be played on the jukebox, we are using the command line player *mpg123* for the boot sound.
 More about the boot sound in the file [`CONFIGURE-jessie.md`](CONFIGURE-jessie.md).
 To install this tiny but reliable player, type:

 ```
 $ sudo apt-get install mpg123